Star New York Times reporter suspended for alleged sexual misconduct

 "We intend to fully investigate and while we do, Glenn will be suspended," the spokesperson said.
 "We support his decision to enter a substance abuse program.
 In the meantime, we will not be commenting further."

-A story published Monday by the policy and politics website Vox.com said that Thrush has "a history of bad judgment around young women journalists."
+A story published Monday by the policy and politics website Vox.com said that Thrush, 50, has "a history of bad judgment around young women journalists."

 The story included allegations from three women, as well as the article's author Laura McGann, who together accused Thrush of "a range of similar experiences" that included unwanted groping and kissing and "hazy sexual encounters that played out under the influence of alcohol."